 But you’ll have to work until June 25 to pay off Brown’s borrowing binge.

-Tax Freedom Day, the day in the year when the average Briton has earned enough to pay his annual tax bill, will fall on 14 May this year, according to independent think-tank the Adam Smith Institute.
+Tax Freedom Day, the day in the year when the average Briton has earned enough to pay his annual tax bill, will fall on 14 May this year.
 This means that for 135 days of the year, every penny earned by the average UK resident will have been taken to support government expenditures.

 This is the earliest Tax Freedom Day since 1973 – on the face of it, good news for taxpayers.
 But there is a downside: the traditional Tax Freedom Day measure only reflects the money actually raised by the government in taxes, not the full amount it spends.
 If the government deficit is factored in, Tax Freedom Day does not come until 25 June (the worst figure since 1984).